Did you know that 1 in 20 women experience this invisible pelvic issue?

 Vaginismus and Pelvic Floor Physical Therapy

-For a long time, unfortunately, people who experienced vaginismus were told by their providers that their pain “was in their head,” that they should simply “use more lube” to rectify their penetrative or intercourse pain, or worse yet, that their pain was unimportant
+For a long time, unfortunately, people who experienced vaginismus were told by their providers that their pain “was in their head,” that they should simply “use more lube” to rectify their penetrative or intercourse pain, or worse yet, that their pain was unimportant.

 With the emergence of pelvic floor physical therapy there are now medical providers who are experts in the functioning of all aspects of the pelvic floor, including the muscles that constitute the vagina.

-Pelvic floor physical therapists understand that while it may be “common,” it 👏 is 👏 not 👏 normal 👏 to experience pain with vaginal penetration at any stage in life.
+Optimize Pelvic Health is the leading pelvic floor physical therapy clinic in San Jose specializing in the treatment of Vaginismus.
+Our Pelvic floor physical therapists understand that while it may be “common,” it 👏 is 👏 not 👏 normal 👏 to experience pain with vaginal penetration at any stage in life.
 Just because something is “common” does not mean it is “normal.”

 You – and your health! – are worth it.